-Consumers should be protected against unfair and misleading practices in accordance with Directive 2005/29/EC of the European Parliament and the Council as well as Directive 2000/31/EC of the European Parliament and the Council, Directive 2002/65/EC of the European Parliament and the Council, Directive 2008/48/EC, Directive 2011/83/EU of the European Parliament and the Council and Directive 2014/92/EU of the European Parliament and the Council.
+Consumers should be protected against unfair and misleading practices in accordance with Directive 2005/29/EC of the European Parliament and the Council1 as well as with Directives 2000/31/EC2, 2002/65/EC3, 2008/48/EC, 2011/83/EU4 and 2014/92/EU5 of the European Parliament and the Council.
 The provisions of those Directives continue to apply.
 However, the relationship between the pre-contractual information requirements laid down in this Directive and Directive 2002/65/EC should, in particular, be clarified.